 The Twilights wish to invite other Scecina alumni who can twirl or play percussion to join.
 They are also considering adding a pompon group and flag corps.
 Interested?
 Just ask to join the Twilight Twirlers group on Facebook or send them a message.
 Even better – ask one!

 The Twilights’ next performance?
 The Christmas Parade in Nashville, Ind., on Saturday evening, December 2.
 They’ll have wearable lights and lighted batons and drums.
 The group is also slated to march in the Indy St. Patrick’s Day Parade on Friday, March 16.

 Current members of the Twilight Twirling Corps include leaders Cindy Werner Woods ‘67, Ginny Walters Allen ‘68, Ann Bower Holmes‘70, and drum major Eileen Griffin Walters ‘71.
-Twirlers and banner carriers include Connie Eaton Hagist‘64, Melanie Munchel Sheets ‘66, Linda Harris Jerrell ‘68, Mary Ann McMahon Lowe ‘68, Katie Fahey ‘69, Vicki Spalding ‘69, Marilyn Smith Hasty ‘69, Barb Fiddler Lewis ‘73, Cheryl Smith Spencer '73, Michelle Whistler '73, Diane Moorman Tracy ‘79.
-Members of the drumline are Charles Sinclair '67, Joe O’Connell ‘74, Renee Delano ‘78, and Mike Bowron ‘78.
+Twirlers and banner carriers include Connie Eaton Hagist‘64, Melanie Munchel Sheets ‘66, Linda Harris Jerrell ‘68, Mary Ann McMahon Lowe ‘68, Katie Fahey ‘69, Vicky Spalding ‘69, Marilyn Smith Hasty ‘69, Barb Fiddler Lewis ‘73, Cheryl (Smith) Spencer '73, Michele Whisler '73, Diane Moorman Tracy ‘79.
+Members of the drumline are Charles Sinclair '67, Joe O’Connell ‘74, Rene DeLano ‘78, and Mike Bowron ‘78.
 Our photographer is Maureen Griffin ‘68.

 Posted on Sun, November 5, 2017